 A brown colander filled with clementine oranges with their green leaves attached.
 A peeled clementine orange sits next to the colander.

-Can I Juice Them
+Can You Juice Them?

 You sure can!
 For the sweetest juice, use all satsumas, or add other oranges for a perfect blend.
 A Mandarin orange will yield about 1/4 cup of juice, which is about half of what you’d get from juicing an orange.